This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 So which plants can be grown from a leaf cutting?
 Well, the answer is many.
 A plant that grows adventitious buds is likely to be suited to growing from a leaf cutting.
 The most common propagation style involves a cutting with an auxiliary bud, but this is not the case with a leaf cutting.

-This blog will provide the methods I have used to grow a range of new plants from leaves.
+This blog will provide my methods to grow various new plants from leaves.
 Varieties of plants to look at that will grow from leaves are the following;

 African violets, | Aloe Vera |